Nil-Store/nil-store/metaspec-v2.md

 - Fail (Major): If failures > ε, deduct failing receipts, forfeit rewards, and apply quadratic slashing to bonded $STOR.
 Repeat offenders MAY be suspended pending DAO vote.

 #### 6.3.4 Governance Dials
 NilDAO MAY tune: sampling fraction `p`, tolerance `ε` (default 0.1%), slashing ratio, and a system‑wide escalation that raises `p` up to 100% if anomaly rate exceeds `ε_sys`.
 Default system‑wide anomaly tolerance is `ε_sys = 0.25%` (DAO‑tunable).

-Escalation SHOULD increase `p` stepwise (e.g., 2% → 5% → 10% → 100%) and MUST be announced in‑protocol.
+**Normative (Escalation Guard):** Escalation MUST increase `p` stepwise by at most ×2 per epoch and is capped by the **Verification Load Cap** from § 6.1 (on‑chain checks MUST reject steps that would exceed the cap).
+Escalation above 20% requires a signed anomaly report sustained over a moving 6‑epoch window and auto‑reverts after 2 clean epochs.
+All changes MUST be announced in‑protocol.

 #### 6.3.5 Security & Liveness
 Sampling renders expected value of receipt fraud negative under rational slashing.
 Unlike asynchronous challenges that pause reads, NilStore maintains continuous liveness; PoS² remains valid regardless of sampling outcomes.